Pneumonia: Causes, Symptoms & Support Strategies

 Use A Garlic Salve

 To improve the symptoms of any respiratory condition, I recommend my homemade garlic salve.
-It is simple to make, easy to use, yet it’s a great support for lung and immune health.
+It is simple to make, and easy to use, yet it’s a great support for lung and immune health.
 Here is how you can make it:

 Homemade Garlic Salve